-BEGINNING WRITING
+BEGINNING WRITING AND READING II

-The second semester of a one-year course in beginning academic Designed to enable students to use linguistic forms accurately, meaningfully, and appropriately in written expression.
-Focus on the development of skills in writing sentences and paragraphs, development of cultural understanding, vocabulary, and fluency through a variety of writing tasks.
-Prerequisite ESL 131A or appropriate skill level as demonstrated through the ESL assessment process.
-Students are advised to enroll concurrently in ESL 130B, 131B, 132B, and 133B.
-4 hours.
+This is the second semester of a one-year course in beginning academic writing and reading.
+The course is designed to enable students to use and interpret linguistic forms accurately, meaningfully, and appropriately in written expression.
+Classes will focus on writing simple, compound, and complex sentences in structured paragraphs, on developing strategies for increasing reading comprehension and flexibility, on interactive reading, and on developing academic vocabulary.
+Students will develop cultural understanding and fluency through a variety of writing and reading tasks.
+Prerequisite: ESL 131A or appropriate skill level demonstrated through the ESL assessment process.
+Students are advised to enroll concurrently in ESL 130B, 131B, and 133B.
+6 hours lecture, 0-1 hours laboratory.